-A corporation that has its registered office or its effective place of management in FL is liable to corporate income tax on its worldwide income at a flat rate of 12.5%.
+The corporate income tax on worldwide income amounts to a flat rate of 12.5%.

 Corporate profit tax is determined on the basis of the taxable net income, which in turn shall be determined on the basis of the annual financial statements to be drawn up in accordance with the provisions of the FL Persons and Companies Act.
-In this respect, it should be noted that the determination of the taxable net income based on international accounting standards, such as the IAS and IFRS (art.
-1139 Personen- und Gesellschaftsrecht ("PGR")), is explicitly prohibited (art.
+In this respect, it should be noted that the determination of the taxable net income based on international accounting standards like the IAS and the IFRS (art.
+1139 PGR) is explicitly prohibited (art.
 47 para.
 1 Tax Act).